tieututinhoc/piracy/docs/README.md

 -   [Everything](https://www.voidtools.com/) - Locate files and folders by name on Windows instantly.
 -   [TheRenamer.com](http://therenamer.com/) - Automatically organize, move, and rename downloaded TV shows and movies.
 -   [ShowRSS.info](http://showrss.info/) - Compile a list of TV shows that you follow and generate an RSS link that you can put in your torrent client to automatically download new episodes as they are released based on the quality that you want (480p, 720p, 1080p, REPACK, etc).
--   [firefox_bookmarkscraper.py](https://github.com/ZeroOne010101/firefox_bookmarkscraper.py) - Querys the html of all Firefox bookmarks in a specific folder for a keyword, and prints the url's of sites the keyword was found in.
 -   [Generate-HoustonLibrary-Codes](https://github.com/SharlSherif/Generate-HoustonLibrary-Codes) - A simple script to automate the process of getting a card number from Houstonlibrary.org in order to get free access to Lynda.com.
 -   [Unblocked](https://unblocked.mx/) - A service which links to official mirror websites or proxy your fav. warez website in case it was GeoIP blocked.
 -   [Unlimited Mega.nz-IDM-downloader](https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) - Download Mega.nz without any limits.